Wattle (steam tug): In popular culture

-The vessel was used in the highly popular and long-running 1970s and 1980s Channel 10 television serial Prisoner.
-Prisoner details the lives, struggles and plots of the prisoners and guards ('Screws') in Wentworth detention centre, a high-security women's prison in Melbourne, Victoria, Australia.
+The vessel was used in the highly popular and long-running 1970s-80s Australian television series Prisoner.
+Prisoner details the lives, struggles and plots of the prisoners and guards ('Screws') in the fictional Wentworth Detention Centre, a high-security women's prison in Melbourne.

-The Wattle, with name proudly displayed on a donut life preserver, was in episodes 641 to 643.
+Wattle, with name proudly displayed on a life ring, was in episodes 641-643.
 The plot line was that trainee officers had arranged for work release for four prisoners at a time, under the captain's instructions and guarded by a senior officer.
-The idea was to learn ship-maintaining skills and get 'fresh air and sunshine'.
+The idea was to for the prisoners to learn ship-maintaining skills and get 'fresh air and sunshine'.

-The leader of the female prisoners, 'Top Dog' Rita Connors, plans to use the temporary freedom to kill her rival, a guard called Ferguson, or the Freak.
-In episode 642 the ship has its inlet valve sabotaged by Rita, who is familiar with all engines and drifts for a time.
+The leader of the female prisoners, 'Top Dog' Rita Connors, plans to use the temporary freedom to kill her rival, a guard called Joan 'the Freak' Ferguson.
+In episode 642 Rita, who is familiar with all engines, sabotages an inlet valve, disabling the engine, and Wattle drifts for a time.

 There are numerous excellent film shots of the ship – looking as it was at the time in its role as a day cruiser.
-One particular segment set to music is of value to researching its appearance circa 1985.
+One particular segment set to music is of value to researching its appearance c.
+1985.